LumpBloom7/Kroz/README.md

 Kroz
 ====

-This is a text based adventure game(like Zork).
+This is a text based ~~adventure game(like Zork)~~.

+After 2 months of thinking what should be in an adventure game, I decided to changed the game to be a hacker simulator kind of game(Like watchdogs, but with less bullshit and graphics).
+Code or mechanics related to the old idea will be gradually removed, they will be placed in a different file so the engine can be releases with those functionality.

 ### Currently implemented:
- * Main Menu (Just for show, doesn't do anything)
+ * Main Menu
  * Clear console function
  * People factory
  * Cross-platform compatibility(Confirmed on Linux & Windows)
  * Partial savegame system for NPC's
  * Somewhat working console functionality(to control game variables)
+ * Game cinematics

 ### Next up:
  * Revamped relationships mechanic